 — Madre Oaxacan Restaurant and Mescaleria

-We had amazing mole and carnitas fajitas dishes at Madre in Old Town Torrance.
+We had absolutely amazing mole and carnitas fajitas dishes at Madre in Old Town Torrance.
 Some of the best we have had, anywhere.

 — Eat at Rudy’s

 Start your day with an old school breakfast experience in Old Torrance.
 Eat at Rudy’s is across the street from the Torrance Historical Society and serves basic delicious yumminess.
 Fresh out of the oven biscuits sit on the counter to tempt you.
 Treat yourself and order one!

 Torrance is home to a dozen craft breweries and we visited a few.
-Smog City Brewing, Strand Brewing, and Zymurgy Brew Works all are small scale craft beer places worth a visit.
+Smog City Brewing and Strand Brewing are small scale craft beer places worth a visit.
 The Dudes Brewing Company wins the best beer flight board award, right?

 — Uncle Bill’s Pancake House, Manhattan Beach